Manufacturing Knox Anchors is a precision business.

 When reliability of a safety device like an anchor is required, then not only top materials, but also expert assembly and welding is required, followed by galvanizing to the latest International standard is necessary.

 Next are the flanges and other parts.
-Using high tensile steel, these are all assembled according to the CAD drawings, and fully welded by very experienced welders using MIG welding technology.
+Using high tensile steel, these are all assembled according to the CAD drawings, and fully welded by very experienced and qualified welders using MIG welding technology.

 The flanges are cut and bent to precise angles to obtain the high holding power than only a Knox Anchor can achieve.

 The anchor is now fully welded, and only requires to be hot dip galvanized.
 This specialist process creates a layer of zinc and iron alloys on the surface that give corrosion protection.
 There are nine stages to this process resulting in a protective layer about 100 microns (0.1mm) thick, which should give many years corrosion free service in saltwater conditions.

 Some conditions will wear your anchor's galvanizing faster than others.
 For example coral is more abrasive than most rock, with sand and mud the least abrasive.

 If your Knox Anchor's galvanizing starts to show wear after some years of use and you wish it, we can arrange refurbishment and re-galvanizing of your anchor.
 Contact us for details.